Algorithmic optimization maximizes a campaign's performance by adjusting the CPM bid price and status based on the campaign goals that you set.

 If click-through rate is the chosen goal, optimization creates rules that maximize the probability of clicks, using the theory that a domain or placement that provided a click in the past has a higher probability of providing a click again in the future.
 The algorithm increases bids for domains or placements that have produced more clicks, similar to what a buyer would do manually.

 Note: Because its predictions are based on clicks from the past, a campaign must see clicks before the optimization algorithm can act.
-Click probabilities are quite low, and when the number of clicks are low–often in the early phases of a campaign–expect larger fluctuations in CTR, and then smaller transitions once the campaign has a larger sample size of clicks available.
+Click probabilities are quite low, and when the number of clicks is low – often in the early phases of a campaign – expect larger fluctuations in CTR, and then smaller transitions once the campaign has a larger sample size of clicks available.

 Enabling Algorithmic Optimization for a Campaign